barbarer/py4e-int/_sources/network/mixedupcode.rst

     :practice: T
     :adaptive:

-    Write a program to retrieve a file from 'http://data.pr4e.org/romeo.txt' and print its contents using sockets.
+    Put the code in order to retrieve a file from 'http://data.pr4e.org/romeo.txt' and print its contents using sockets.
     -----
     import socket